-Prescription Medications-We will be working in collaboration with The Rutland Pharmacy to manage medications for our Betsey Cox campers, Leaders and Apprenti again this summer.
+Prescription Medications-We will be working in collaboration with The Rutland Pharmacy to manage medications for our Betsey Cox campers, BC Leaders and Muggie Leaders again this summer.
 The Rutland Pharmacy offers prepackaged medications specifically for camp.
 If your child takes any daily prescription medications, please plan to register with the Rutland Pharmacy to organize your child's medications this summer.
 For over-the-counter medications, vitamins, or supplements, we do not require that you work through the Pharmacy, but you may.
 We have outlined the details of this partnership in a separate letter with this packet.
 Please be sure to read and ask us questions as needed.
 The Camp Health staff will continue to store all medications in a locked cupboard per camp and ACA standards.
 Medications include any vitamins or supplements that your camper takes.
 Campers with medications connect with our health care staff after meals, and at bedtime in Hugs and Health to receive their medication, and have it recorded in our medication record.
 If there is another time needed for a dose we will set that up with our health team on an individual basis.

-Co-ed Activities with Camp Sangamon: We are planning that coed activities will be possible this summer.
-These events will be elective, as they have always been, for campers who are interested.
+Co-ed Activities with Camp Sangamon: It is great fun to have our brother camp right next door.
+We offer coed free swim, tennis and archery tournaments, soccer matches, a variety of other coed activities and a Social each week as an evening program.
+All coed events are elective, as they have always been, for campers who are interested.
 We encourage friendships to develop rather than exclusive one-on-one relationships.